xebia-functional/fetch/README.md

 ## Remote data

-Fetch is a library for making access to data both simple & efficient.
+Fetch is a library for making access to data both simple and efficient.
 Fetch is especially useful when querying data that has a latency cost, such as databases or web services.

 ## Define your data sources